 Dear Parents,

-For some of you newer to the Anglican traditions of Christianity, this may be your first Advent to share as a family.
+For some of you, newer to the Anglican traditions of Christianity, this may be your first Advent to share as a family.
 Our suggested CTR Advent Devotional is a great guide.
+You can find it here: Advent_Devotional_Year_2025_Revised_The_Jesse_Tree.pdf

 Advent is a time to wonder and reflect with hopeful expectation of Jesus’ coming.
-The word Advent simple means “to come.”
-In the readings, collects (a fancy word for specific prayer used in church calendar) and hymns, we journey back to the time of waiting for the Messiah in Jesus’ first coming, we reflect on our own journey to Christ in our lives and we journey forward to the anticipatory awaiting of Jesus’ second coming.
+The word Advent means “to come.”
+In the readings, collects (a fancy word for specific prayers used in the church calendar) and hymns, we journey back to the time of waiting for the Messiah in Jesus’ first coming, and we reflect on our own journey to Christ in our lives.
+We journey forward to the anticipatory awaiting of Jesus’ second coming.

 How to share Advent as a family?

-• Be intentional to slow down and make it a simple time.
-Advent is quite counter-cultural in the ramped up busyness of the holiday season.
+- Be intentional about slowing down and making it a simple time.
+Advent is quite counter-cultural in the ramped-up busyness of the holiday season.
 Give yourself much grace in this endeavor.

-• Select one or two activities significant for your family’s spiritual preparation and rhythm during Advent.
-There are many great practices for the Advent season; we can’t do them all.
+- Select one or two activities significant for your family’s spiritual preparation and rhythm during Advent.
+There are many excellent practices for the Advent season; we can’t do them all.

 With expectant joy,